threefoldtech/info_grid/src/documentation/tfconnect/tfconnect_advanced.md

 When you try to open the app, if you get an error message such as : "Error in initialization in Flagsmith...", you might need to upgrade your phone to a newer software version (8.0 for Android and 13 for iOS).

-Once you are in the application, you will see some introduction pages to help you familiarize with the TF Connect app.
+Once you are in the application, you will see some introduction pages to help you familiarize yourself with the TF Connect app.
 You will also be asked to read and accept ThreeFold's Terms and conditions.

 ![farming_tf_wallet_3](./img/farming_tf_wallet_3.png)
 ![farming_tf_wallet_4](./img/farming_tf_wallet_4.png)